The Restream Queue is at your disposal - but how do you best utilize it?

 - The Restream Queue page will show you the events that have errors along with the error reason.
 You can sort and filter by the input the event came from, the event type, the type of error, timeframe, or do a free text search to understand the events.

 - Based on the error reasons, there are different ways to handle each type of problem.
 If you need help understanding an issue, reach out!

 - Make the change in the Mapper, Code Engine, or your target data warehouse to address the source of the error.
-You can click to navigate directly to the relevant area in the Mapper or bring the event as a sample in the Code Engine from the right pane of an expanded event row.
+You can click to navigate directly to the relevant area in the Mapper or view the event as a sample in the Code Engine from the right-hand pane of an expanded event row.

 Restream - Restream the events into your target database by clicking the Restream button in the Restream Queue screen.

 - Any event that still generates an error is simply stored in the Restream Queue again.

 - You can restream events as many times as you like without affecting the processing of newly arriving events.
 A metadata field